hcoles/pitest-site/quickstart/mutators.markdown

 <hr/>

-1. <a name="fn1" id="fn1"></a> Integer numbers and booleans are actually represented in the same way be the JVM, it is therefore never safe if change a 0 to anything but a 1 or a 1 to anything but a 0.
+1. <a name="fn1" id="fn1"></a> Integer numbers and booleans are actually represented in the same way by the JVM, it is therefore never safe if change a 0 to anything but a 1 or a 1 to anything but a 0.
   [↩](#fnref1)
 2. <a name="fn2" id="fn2"></a> Floating point numbers are always changed to 1 rather than adding 1 to the original value